betteagiacomelli/betteagiacomelli/README.md

 - 👀 I’m interested in becoming more proficient in working with systems at all levels.
 I want to become more comfortable navigating systems and computers.
 - 🌱 I’m currently learning programing, networking, security, Linux and AWS.
 - 💞️ I’m looking to collaborate on everything/anything that anyone wants to work on with me.
 I am new to this so I would like to learn as much from anyone as I can.
-- 📫 How to reach me bettea@hawaii.edu or 808-754-7632 or Bettea Giacomelli / bettea_58606 on Github or https://www.linkedin.com/in/teagiacomelli/
+- 📫 How to reach me bettea@hawaii.edu Bettea Giacomelli / bettea_58606 on Github or https://www.linkedin.com/in/teagiacomelli/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have worked as a Recruiter and still continue to recruit candidates in the areas of Technology, Accounting and Administration for professional corporate companies with www.strategentsearch.com I am working on my degree to allow me to be more competitive in the market.